Seating Considerations in Pressure Injury Prevention

 Supporting Information

-When an individual is seated, their body weight is supported by a relatively small surface area (i.e., buttocks, thighs, and feet), leading to relatively high interface pressures (3, 4) combined with limited opportunities to redistribute body weight to other anatomical sites.
-This increases the risk of PIs, particularly at the ischial tuberosities, with prolonged sitting.
-Additionally, with posterior pelvic tilt in a sitting position there is an increase in shear forces (4), which increases PI risk at the sacrum and coccyx (5).
+When an individual is seated, their body weight is generally supported by a relatively small surface area (i.e., buttocks, thighs, feet and sometimes forearms), leading to relatively high interface pressures (1, 2) combined with limited opportunities to redistribute body weight to other anatomical sites.
+This increases the risk of PIs, particularly at the bony prominences of the ischial tuberosities and sacrum, with prolonged sitting.
+Additionally, with posterior pelvic tilt in a sitting position there is an increase in shear forces (2), which increases PI risk at the sacrum and coccyx (3).
 As one measure to address these risks, an appropriate chair/ wheelchair must be selected.
-Individualized assessment and selection of the chair/wheelchair is required to ensure that the individual’s various different needs, including but not limited to PI prevention, are addressed (6).
+Individualized assessment and selection of the chair/wheelchair is required to ensure that the individual’s unique needs, including but not limited to PI prevention, are addressed (4).

 Seating should be appropriate to the individual’s dimensions, range of movement, functional needs and need for postural support.
-The chair/wheelchair should be compatible with the individual’s needs for repositioning (e.g. arm support for pressure redistribution maneuvers and/or dynamic weight shifting features).
-Consideration must also be given to personal preferences and goals of care (e.g., comfort, increased independence, etc.).
+The chair/wheelchair should be compatible with the individual’s needs for repositioning (e.g. arm support for pressure redistribution maneuvers and/or dynamic weight shifting functions).
+Consideration must also be given to personal preferences and goals of care (e.g., comfort, independence, etc.).
+Some individuals use seating systems and support surfaces for long term and extended use, for example individuals with spinal cord injury (SCI).
+Prolonged sitting results in a strong predisposition to PI development, particularly in the ischial area.
+It should be noted that individuals with SCI are at an increased risk of PI due to immobility, decreased sensation and altered pathophysiology that predisposes to skin breakdown.

 Selecting a Seating Support Surface